Happy Wallets

 Explore Buffalo Bayou Park by bike

 The holy grail of Houston biking trails, Buffalo Bayou Hike and Bike Trail has quite a lot to offer cyclists of every level.
-The route, located just outside downtown, follows a picturesque stretch of Buffalo Bayou across the city.
-Perfect for both short and long rides, the trail offers great views of Houston’s iconic skyline.
-There are also many clearings along the trail to stop for a quick breather and some snacks while you people-watch.
+Located just outside Downtown, the route follows a picturesque stretch of Buffalo Bayou across the city.
+The trail, which is perfect for both short and long rides, offers great views of Houston’s iconic skyline and various clearings for plenty of opportunities to stop for a quick breather and some snacks while you people-watch.

 No bike?
 No problem!
 The trail is just as scenic for walking, too.